SummaryRead the full fact sheet

 Spread of hand, foot and mouth disease

-People usually develop symptoms between three to seven days after being infected.
+People usually develop symptoms between 3 to 7 days after being infected.

 The most common symptoms include:

 - small, blister-like lesions that may occur on the inside of the mouth, sides of the tongue, palms of the hands, fingers, soles of the feet and ‘nappy’ area

 - children are often irritable, tired, and may be off their food.

 Very rarely, the virus can affect the lining of the brain or spinal cord, leading to more severe symptoms such as seizures, confusion, unsteadiness, and weakness.

 Diagnosis of hand, foot and mouth disease